hello31337/hello31337.github.io/docs/sgx_consult.md

 order: 6
 ---

 BI-SGX the system to make developers avoid using SGXSDK, which results dramatic mitigation of burden for developers.
-However, it is still However, it is a firm fact that there are developers who have to develop SGX applications using SGXSDK.
+However, it is a firm fact that there are developers who have to develop SGX applications using SGXSDK.

 I understand your suffering.
 It is because I'm also the developer who have been suffered by SGXSDK.
 I don't want any more developers to be bothered by SGXSDK's heinous specifications.